Jeff McNeil

-Jeffrey Todd McNeil (born April 8, 1992), nicknamed "Squirrel" or "Flying Squirrel," is an American professional baseball utility player for the New York Mets of Major League Baseball (MLB).
-He made his MLB debut in 2018.
-In 2022, McNeil started the All-Star Game at second base, won the MLB Batting Title and the Silver Slugger Award.
+Jeffrey Todd McNeil (born April 8, 1992), nicknamed "Squirrel" or "Flying Squirrel," is an American professional baseball utility player for the Athletics of Major League Baseball (MLB).
+He has previously played in MLB for the New York Mets.

+McNeil made his MLB debut in 2018.
+In 2022, McNeil started the All-Star Game at second base, won the MLB batting title and the Silver Slugger Award.
+The Mets traded him to the Athletics after the 2025 season.

 Early life

 McNeil attended Nipomo High School in Nipomo, California.
 He played baseball, basketball and golf.
 McNeil played three seasons of high school basketball and averaged 17 points per game as a senior.
 McNeil focused primarily on his golf career until his disappointing performance in the 2009 U.S. Junior Amateur Golf Championship, after which his focus shifted to baseball.
 Since the high school golf and baseball seasons are both in spring, he did not play baseball until his senior year, but was offered a scholarship to play college baseball at Cal State Northridge due to his performance in summer ball.
 He hit .446 as a senior and committed to play at Cal State Northridge.

 After Northridge's coach left the school, McNeil changed his commitment to Long Beach State.
 In 2012, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.
 As a junior in 2013, McNeil had a .348 batting average with 11 strikeouts in 221 at bats; he was named to the All-Big West first team.